 There are many recipes for, and ways to make, scones as well as varying opinions on what constitutes a perfect scone.
 What precedes is my method for making scones and I hope you find my tips useful when making scones.

 So, ready to make some scones?
-Click the link below for my recipe for delicious Currant and Orange Scones.
-If you are not a fan of currants, simply leave them and the orange zest out and you will have divine plain cream scones.
+Click the links below for my Scone recipes.
+Note that, if you prefer perfectly plain scones, use the Currant and Orange Scones recipe (link below) and simply omit the currants and the orange zest and you will have divine plain cream scones.

 Connect with My Island Bistro Kitchen by: